gyrogovernance/science/docs/Findings/Analysis_Balance_Index.md

 3. **Inverse gravitational normalization (M^-2)**: Mass appears as denominator for equilibrium, parallel to how CGM explains mass generation
 4. **Temporal independence (T^0)**: Timeless equilibrium state, with "time" emerging as recursive memory in CGM

-The value Σ_eq ≈ 1.3 × 10^39 m²·K·kg^-2 represents the thermal-gravitational balance that maintains r_s/R_H = 1 in the CGM black hole universe framework.
+The value B_i ≈ 1.3 × 10^39 m²·K·kg^-2 represents the thermal-gravitational balance that maintains r_s/R_H = 1 in the CGM black hole universe framework.

 ### 8.2 Parallel to Q_G = 4π